Roshkapel/New-Vite-Project/README.md

 # React + Vite

+This Vite application is an update to an existing applicatio that had outdated dependencies.
+The application was created with React and D3 to provide data visualization for sales professionals.
+Sales professionals and data analysts could create personal user profiles and access different parts of the program based on neccessity and/or access level.
+The appliation was intended to provide sales forecasts to facilitate informed decision making and provide visual reports of data to observe sales trends.
+Users could track their personal performance and use feature=s such as peak sales periods to increase efficacy of their sales efforts.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: